 After only one application, you should see a dramatic difference.
 It may take up to ten days for the first application to provide results.

 What will happen if we leave the geese alone?

-Geese are responsible for significant landscape damage, and can cause a major financial impact to property owners.
+Geese are responsible for significant landscape damage and can cause a major financial impact on property owners.
 The droppings are unsightly, and there is evidence that the bacteria can be harmful to water supplies, and unhealthy for humans.
-The Geese can become aggressive during the nesting and hatching season, and may expose property owners to civil litigation.
-The overpopulation of Geese has caused many jurisdictions to allow large scale “roundups” and euthanasia.
+The Geese can become aggressive during the nesting and hatching season and may expose property owners to civil litigation.
+The overpopulation of Geese has caused many jurisdictions to allow large-scale “roundups” and euthanasia.

 Will the techniques frighten the Geese?

 Yes.
 The goal of a hazing program is to imprint fear of certain areas in the Geese.

 I have heard that the Geese are protected, is this true?

 Yes.
 Canada Geese are protected under the Federal Migratory Bird Treaty Act of 1918 and are ultimately regulated by The U.S. Fish and Wildlife Service.
 The Migratory bird act governs what measures can and cannot be used to control the population.
 Any work performed by Geese Partners will conform to all of the rules under the treaty, and protocols set forth by The MSPCA and other animal advocacy groups.